splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 Permissions for Metric Streams
 -----------------------------------------------------------

-Include these permissions to allow Observability Cloud to collect AWS metrics using CloudWatch Metric Streams:
+Besides the :ref:`required permissions <aws-iam-policy-required>`, include these permissions to allow Observability Cloud to collect AWS metrics using CloudWatch Metric Streams:

 - ``"cloudwatch:DeleteMetricStream"``
-- ``"cloudwatch:DescribeAlarms"``
 - ``"cloudwatch:GetMetricStream"``
 - ``"cloudwatch:ListMetricStreams"``
 - ``"cloudwatch:ListMetrics"``
 - ``"cloudwatch:PutMetricStream"``
 - ``"cloudwatch:StartMetricStreams"``
 - ``"cloudwatch:StopMetricStreams"``
-- ``"ec2:DescribeRegions"``
 - ``"iam:PassRole"``

 These permissions include the ``MetricStream`` phrase and the ``iam:PassRole`` permissions.
 Note the ``iam:PassRole`` permission is restricted to resources matching the ``arn:aws:iam::*:role/splunk-metric-streams*`` pattern.